Databricks Zerobus Ingest — The Best Bus Is No Bus

 The Honest Part

-Zerobus fits direct lakehouse writes with durable acknowledgments (no bus-style retention/multi-consumer).
-Zerobus it not a replacement of message bus in all scenarios.
+Zerobus Ingest fits direct lakehouse writes with durable acknowledgments (no bus-style retention/multi-consumer).
+Zerobus Ingest it not a replacement of message bus in all scenarios.
 If you need message bus durability/retention or multiple subscribers, Event Hubs/Kafka is likely a safer choice.

 Availability

 Databricks only support single availability zone (single AZ) durability.
-This means Zerobus service may experience downtime.
+This means Zerobus Ingest service may experience downtime.
 This might change soon.

 Kafka still wins when